QuentinRougemont/genome_annotation/README.md

 **Proteins for annotation (optional)**

 	* example_data/prot.fa
-	  note: if no protein data are available we will use orthoDB11  (downloaded automatically)
+	  note: if no protein data are available we will use orthoDB12  (downloaded automatically)

+    for orthoDB12 users *must* provide a lineage name among "Metazoa" "Vertebrata" "Viridiplantae" "Arthropoda" "Eukaryota" "Fungi" "Alveolata"

 | option in config | description |